VIBRANT COMMUNITIES | HE HAPORI HIHIRI

 It’s an interconnectedness with vibrant communities, regional development and a range of economic benefits.
 We want to attract people to live in the Waikato.
 We want people to feel it’s a really good place to live, with ample facilities.

-As long as it’s supported by the community, the Local Government Act gives us a broad mandate to get involved in the wellbeing of the community.
+As long as projects are supported by the community, the Local Government Act gives us a broad mandate to get involved to support the wellbeing of the community.

-Twenty years ago we were very much focused on our core legislative roles.
+Twenty years ago, we were very much focused on our core legislative roles.
 We were doing flood protection.
 We were managing natural resources in the region.
 We were doing biosecurity.
-We were an environmental organisation.
+We were seen as an environmental organisation.

 We were Environment Waikato.

 Climate change, I believe, is one of the biggest challenges that we have coming at us.
 The challenge is around the sustainability of the existing infrastructure that’s been built over the years.
-How does that impact on where people currently live?
-How does that impact on the activities that they’re able to undertake on the land that they own?
+How does climate change impact on where people currently live?
+How does it impact on the activities that they’re able to undertake on the land that they own?